 There are other ornamental Pomegranate varieties that have flowers that are double red, double pink and variegated pink as well as the standard single red.
 There are also dwarf varieties that can be used as an accent or as a more colorful boxlike hedge.

 Recently there has been research into the health benefits of pomegranates.
 Full of antioxidants, the pomegranate can help prevent atherosclerosis and protect your cells from the effects of free radicals and oxidation.
 Drinking pomegranate juice can even increase the oxygen level in your heart.
 Remember those pomegranates for good health!
+And Yummm!

 High resolution photos of the Pomegranate Wonderful are part of our garden image collection.